rodrigo-dc/testprefix/README.md

 ## Credits

-The new API (2.x) is heavily based on the feedback from @kholeg.
+I would like to thank [@kholeg](https://github.com/KhOleg).
+Most of the changes in the current API were based on the feedback from him.